pivotal/docs-platform-automation/docs/pipelines/resources.md

 Platform Automation Toolkit will not create these resources for you.
 For more details, see the [Inputs and Outputs][inputs-outputs] section.

-{% code_snippet 'examples', 'resources-pipeline-configurations' %}
+{% code_snippet 'reference', 'resources-pipeline-configurations' %}

 ### Trigger Resources

-{% code_snippet 'examples', 'resources-pipeline-triggers' %}
+{% code_snippet 'reference', 'resources-pipeline-triggers' %}

 ### Secrets Handling